gabriellehartley/HLE_Assembly/README.md

 | Total length (>= 50000 bp)  |    2758982978 |

 ### 6. Scaffold Assembly with Juicer, 3D-DNA, and JBAT
 Dovetail Omni-C was performed using a Betty LCL cell pellet.
-A small, 1-2 million read library was first generated and processed according to Dovetail's QC pipeline to ensure library quality, then sequenced to a depth of 300 million reads.
+A small, 1-2 million PE read library was first generated and processed according to Dovetail's QC pipeline to ensure library quality, then sequenced to a depth of 300 million PE reads.

 ##### a.)
 Create a .genome file
 A ```.genome``` file was created of contig sizes.
 This is needed as an input for Juicer.